FUB-HCC/hcds-winter-2020/assignments/A6_R7_DataVis/mane/blog.md

 ### 3 - Understand the ProPublica analysis

-3. Please describe your thoughts (positive and negative), when first looking and exploring the tool.
-(3-4 sentences in a pro/contra table)
+**3. Please describe your thoughts (positive and negative), when first looking and exploring the tool.
+(3-4 sentences in a pro/contra table)**

 | At the first sight, I do not understand much and I am feeling a bit overwhelmed.                              | The interactive data visualization catches the eye and encourages you to go on. |
 |---------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------|